rm511130/SetUp-Steps-TKG-i-workshop/README.md

-# Set-Up Steps for Tanzu-Workshop-PKS
+# Set-Up Steps for Tanzu-Workshop-TKG-i

-The [Tanzu Workshop PKS](https://github.com/rm511130/Tanzu-Workshop-PKS) needs quite a lot of set-up for it to work.
+The [TKG-i Workshop](https://github.com/rm511130/Tanzu-Workshop-TKG-i) needs quite a lot of set-up for it to work.
 These instructions should help you with all the necessary steps.

 ## Step 0 - Clone the Workshop repo to customize it

 - correct the date/time in the agenda
+- add an easy tinyurl.com link at the top of the page and point it at your github URL.

 ## Step 1 - Manage-PKS Repo